longtongster/statistic-guide/README.md

 - Internal Validity: it is a measure of the relationship between cause and effect being studied in the experiment.
 - External Validity: this validity is a measure of how to apply the results from a particular experiment to more general populations.
 Furthermore, it informs the analyst whether or not to generalize the results of a particular experiment to all other populations or to some populations with particular characteristics.

+### Sampling techniques:
+1. Simple random sampling - each case of the population has the same probability of being selected.
+2. Systematic sampling - Randomly select the first case then select every k-th case.
+3. Stratified sampling - guarantees that the sample will be representative on the selected (stratifiying) variables. (e.g. group population by nationality and then sample the same fraction for each nationality)
+4. Cluster sampling - take the sample from a cluster (e.g. a US state) and use that sample from the state to infer results on the total US populations.

+### Sampling distribution:
+A sampling distribution is the probabilistic distribution of a statistic for all possible samples of a given size (N).
+Every application of inferential statistics involves three distributions: population, sampling and sample.

 ### Effects
 A measure of strenght between two variables.
 The `p_value` measures if there is a relation, the effect size is the strenght of the relationship.